Search

 7. Update Your Frequently Asked Question Page or Create One

-Many businesses are experiencing record customer calls, support calls and more.
+Many businesses are experiencing record customer calls, support calls, and more.

 One way to alleviate wait times for customers is to update your frequently asked questions and answer as many questions as possible so that you can cut down on the need for a phone call.